bpwhelan/GameSentenceMiner/README.md

 ### Quick Disclaimer/Troubleshooting

-Every game/hook is different, so it's really improbable that any script can get it perfect everytime.
+Every game/hook is different, so it's really impossible that any script can get it perfect everytime.
 Also OBS is sometimes a bit finnicky if running for too long.
 If the audio timing is off, please first try some troubleshooting steps before making an issue:
 - Try Restarting OBS
 - Make sure your hook is the best you can find.
 (Preferrably it gives you the text RIGHT when the voiceline starts)
 - Try Adjusting Offset Configuration in `config.toml` to better match your situation. (i.e. if the hook is late, add a negative beginning offset)
+- Try using "Trim beginning" in `VAD` settings.

 #### Setup Troubleshooting

 Just going to continuously update this with issues that I have helped users with.
 Look here first if you have issues setting it up.
 - Make sure folder_to_watch is the same as your recordings path in OBS.
-It defaults to ~/Videos, but I highly setting it to ~/Videos/OBS.
+It defaults to ~/Videos, but I recommend setting it to ~/Videos/OBS.
 - if it says something about a missing library, attempt to run `pip install -r requirements.txt` again
-- Make sure copying to clipboard is ENABLED if using Agent.
-And "copy to clipboard" extension is installed in Textractor.
+- If using clipboard, make sure agent/textractor sending to clipboard is enabled.

 ## 1. Setting Up OBS 60-Second Replay Buffer